tsuru/tsuru/docs/installing/using-tsuru-installer.rst

 --------------

 Under this namespace every driver parameters can be set.
 Refer to the driver configuration for more information on what parameter are available.
-For exemple, the AWS docker machine driver accepts the ``--amazonec2-secret-key`` argument and this can be set using ``driver:options:amazonec2-secret-key`` entry.
+For example, the AWS docker machine driver accepts the ``--amazonec2-secret-key`` argument and this can be set using ``driver:options:amazonec2-secret-key`` entry.